MaltegoTech/maltego-trx/README.md

 # Maltego TRX Python Library

+## Release Notes
+__1.4.0 + 1.4.1:__ Both versions are incompatible with python3.7 and lower.
+The issue is already fixed and will be published in 1.4.2.

 ## Getting Started

 _Note: Support for Python 2 has been officially discontinued as of July 2021.
 Please use Python 3.6 or higher to use up-to-date versions of Maltego TRX._